University of Texas at San Antonio: Establishment (1969 to 1970s)

-By 1975, the university's future colors were being openly discussed among student leaders and the administration.
-UTSA's third color of blue was selected, beating out other proposed colors such as "fiesta red" and "cactus green".
+By 1975, the university's colors were being discussed among student leaders and the administration.
+UTSA's third color of blue, in addition to orange and white, was selected, beating out other proposed colors such as "fiesta red" and "cactus green".
 The John Peace Library opened the next year, serving as the new administrative headquarters for the university.

 The discussion of a university mascot soon followed the selection of school colors.
 In the fall of 1977, an election was held to determine the school's mascot, with "the armadillos" and "the stars" taking the top two spots.
-However, the referendum was declared void by the student government and a new election was held with nine candidates and a write-in option.
+However, the referendum was declared void by the student government, and a new election was held with nine candidates and a write-in option.
 The top two choices from the second election, the roadrunner and the armadillo, campaigned in a competitive run-off.
 On December 9, 1977, the roadrunner was announced as UTSA's first and only mascot.

-James W. Wagener, a graduate of Southern Methodist University and former acting dean of the University of Texas Health Science Center, was selected to be UTSA's third president in 1978.
+In 1978, James W. Wagener, a graduate of Southern Methodist University and former acting dean of the University of Texas Health Science Center, was selected to be UTSA's third president.
 The Alumni Association was formed that same year, providing a new avenue of support for the university.
-The first Fiesta UTSA was also held in April 1978, with multiple bands playing throughout the day and culminating in a school dance.
+The first Fiesta UTSA was held in April 1978, with multiple bands playing throughout the day and culminating in a school dance.
 At the end of the 1970s, enrollment numbered 9,400 undergraduate and graduate students.